 How much rental income will the lender count toward my qualification?

-Do I need to have landlord experience to get approved for an investment property mortgage?
+Do I need landlord experience to get approved for my first investment property mortgage?

 Can I buy an investment property with no money down?